tylerjmorg/dos/SECURITY.md

 If you happen to find such vulnerabilities, please add them to the issues tab in the repo or contact me at DOS@tylermorgan.co.

-Responses to security vulnerabilities will vary between 1-5 businness days depending on the severity of the vulnerability.
+Responses to security vulnerabilities will vary between 1-5 business days depending on the severity of the vulnerability.
 Fixes will be pushed out about 1-3 weeks from the report being acknowledged.